OpenMeshLab/MeshXL/README.md

   **\[Special Notes\]**: All the currently released weights are only used for **unconditional** 3D mesh generation.

-  We provide pre-trained weights for different sizes of models (i.e. `125m`, `350m`, and `1.3b`) on huggingface.
+  We provide pre-trained weights for different sizes of models (i.e. `125m`, `350m`, and `1.3b`) on huggingface🤗.
 Download the pre-trained weights from the links below to replace the `pytorch_model.bin` files in the corresponding folders under the `./mesh-xl/` folder.
 The model details are shown below:

   | Model Size | #Layers | #Heads | $d_\text{model}$ | $d_\text{FFN}$ | GPU Hours |                    Download Link                    |
   |:----------:|:-------:|:------:|:----------------:|:--------------:|:---------:|:---------------------------------------------------:|